-Of 490 large-cap stocks and exchange-traded funds in my analytical universe, seven broke beyond their 20-day price channels, one to the upside and six to the downside.
+Of 485 large-cap stocks and exchange-traded funds in my analytical universe, three broke beyond their 20-day price channels, all to the upside.
+None survived initial screening.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.